Posted on November 5, 2016

 PC 261.5 is punishable by up to one (1) year in the county jail if the age difference between the defendant and purported victim is within three (3) years of age.
 A felony conviction carries a sentencing punishment of 16 months, 2, or 3 years in county jail.
 Additionally, depending on the age difference, the prosecutor may seek civil penalties range from $2,000 up to $25,000.
 Furthermore, registering as a sex offender is not mandated under this statute.

-If you’ve been arrested or are under investigation for statutory rape under PC 261.5, then do not communicate with law enforcement and contact a Criminal Defense Attorney at the Law Office of John D. Rogers to schedule a free consultation.
+If you’ve been arrested or are under investigation for statutory rape under PC 261.5, then do not communicate with law enforcement and contact an Orange County Criminal Defense Attorney at the Law Office of John D. Rogers to schedule a free consultation.
 Our office handles sex crime allegations all throughout southern California including Orange County, Los Angeles, Ventura, San Bernardino, and Riverside counties.

 California Penal Code 261.5(a) – defined. (“(a) Unlawful sexual intercourse is an act of sexual intercourse accomplished with a person who is not the spouse of the perpetrator, if the person is a minor.
 For the purposes of this section, a “minor” is a person under the age of 18 years and an “adult” is a person who is at least 18 years of age.”)